- World Environment Day (WED) is observed annually on 5th June by the United Nations

 - baby diapers and nappies

-- food wrappers, beverage bottles
+- food wrappers, beverage bottles and cans

 - disposable syringes